ckz8780/ci-pp-flask-chat/README.md

 #### Live Version:

-There is a live version available at http://ci-pp-flask-chat.herokuapp.com
+There is a live version available at https://ci-pp-flask-chat.herokuapp.com (This is a free dyno and may go to sleep, so be patient on initial load!)